The Inc. Life

 Gary Solomon was an NYU theater and lighting design student who, eager to make his mark in his hometown, ditched the Big Apple for the Big Easy.
 Since then, his live event and multimedia installation production company, Solomon Group, has designed an interactive submarine installation for the New Orleans World War II museum, installed a dramatic lighting system at the Superdome, and built the broadcast sets for CBS at this year's Super Bowl.

-How to Explain a Complicated Startup Idea
+How to Start Marketing as a Startup

 Barbara Corcoran's 8 Lessons for Entrepreneurs